rhasanbd/Smooth-Taste-of-Keras--Journey-Through-MLPs/README.md

 - Notebook 4: How to build a simple Multi-output MLP classifier using **Functional API** and **Subclassing API**?

+- Notebook 5: How to reduce overfitting and determine prediction uncertainty?

 The notebooks are partially adapted from Aurélien Géron's "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (2nd Edition)".